What The Multi-Hyphen Method by Emma Gannon Taught Us About Our Careers

 Rome was not built in a day.
 Remember!
 Figure out exactly what it is you want to achieve and go forth.
 When you go to post a picture or a message reflect and think back to why you’re posting that specific thing and what you hope to achieve from it.
 Grow yourself a dedicated and interested audience and the rest will follow.

-You can buy The Multi-Hyphen Method by Emma Gannon at all good books stores and also an ebook online.
+You can buy The Multi-Hyphen Method by Emma Gannon at all good books stores and in ebook.